ppy/osu-wiki/news/2021/2021-04-27-results-a-labour-of-love.md

 Yep, that's right.
 This entry received #1 in the musician-focused panel, the mapping panel, and the overall panel.
 With just a few more votes they could've even taken the community vote — insane, right?

-This remix by [Shinwoir](https://osu.ppy.sh/users/8984574) (a.k.a.
-Raphlesia) and [BilliumMoto](https://osu.ppy.sh/users/3862471) is practically perfect for a rhythm game setting, and who would've expected less from a combo involving the last [osu! remix contest](https://osu.ppy.sh/community/contests/1) winner?
-[Mao](https://osu.ppy.sh/users/2204515) / [DeviousPanda](https://osu.ppy.sh/users/4966334) / [Realazy](https://osu.ppy.sh/users/918297) took full advantage of this perfect track too, crafting a 6-difficulty spread that appeals to players on every level with stellar performances from everyone involved.
+This remix by ::Shinwoir::{ user-id=8984574 } (a.k.a.
+Raphlesia) and ::BilliumMoto::{ user-id=3862471 } is practically perfect for a rhythm game setting, and who would've expected less from a combo involving the last [osu! remix contest](https://osu.ppy.sh/community/contests/1) winner? ::Mao::{ user-id=2204515 } / [DeviousPanda](https://osu.ppy.sh/users/4966334) / ::Realazy::{ user-id=918297 } took full advantage of this perfect track too, crafting a 6-difficulty spread that appeals to players on every level with stellar performances from everyone involved.
 While this entry's storyboard was a bit lackluster compared to the other entries, this one clearly focused on the other aspects and managed to make it work anyway.

 Given their landslide of a win on the judging side of things, it's more than fitting to reward everyone on team *extremely valid* with the overall winner profile badge!